 Primary fungal infections

-However, travelers can manifest disease any time after returning from endemic areas.
+Travelers can start to develop symptoms any time after returning from these areas.

 Diagnosis of Fungal Infections

 If doctors suspect a primary fungal infection, they ask people questions that can help with the diagnosis, such as the following: